Choose the right Jacksonville Divorce Lawyer to handle your case!

 With the advent of mediation, it is clear that judges want people to try to work their cases out.
-In my opinion, the effectiveness and relevance of the overly aggressive and unreasonable attorney is in decline.
+In my opinion, the effectiveness of unreasonable attorneys in the eye’s of the court is in decline.
 Fortunately, the majority of the lawyers I work with would like to settle their cases in a reasonable fashion.
 This should not be taken as a sign of weakness, however, as many of these same lawyers are excellent if they are forced to go to court.

 Does my spouse have to have his/her own lawyer?